Kitchen & Bar RemodelSouthWood, Tallahassee

 If you look under the island where the chairs are, you will see some beautiful green backsplash tiles.
-The overall look of this kitchen is very white and clean, but we love this homeowners decision to add some subtle flair.
+The overall look of this kitchen is very white and clean, but we love this homeowner’s decision to add a subtle flair.

 The undercabinet exhaust hood for this kitchen efforlessly blends into the cabinetry to create a stylish and cohesive space.
 While a freestanding hood could have looked nice, the decision to use an undercabinet hood allows the appliance to fade into the background; giving attention to the kitchens many other gorgeous features.

 We love the wooden floating shelves in the bar area of this kitchen.
 Having a designated bar in your home is already luxurious, but this homeowner’s design selections change the aesthetic of the bar from dated luxury, to modern opulence.